New York Targeted Adoption Provider New Hope Family Services for Its Religious Beliefs

 New Hope Family Services v.
 James

-Nearly three years after New Hope Family Services first wound up in court, the adoption provider was forced to file a second federal lawsuit against New York.
+Nearly three years after New Hope Family Services first wound up in court, the ministry was forced to file a second federal lawsuit against New York.
 This time, it was the New York Division of Human Rights that had threatened to investigate and penalize New Hope—for exactly the same beliefs and policies.

 Faith-based adoption providers should not be punished for their religious beliefs.
 And children should not be deprived of forever homes because government bureaucrats disfavor religious organizations that believe children benefit from having a married mom and dad.

-Case timeline
+Cases timeline

 - December 2018: New Hope Family Services filed a complaint against the OCFS in federal district court.